hongfuli/en-copy/the-little-prince/chapter-2.md

 "Because where I live everything is very small ..."

 "There will surely be enough grass for him," I said.
-"It is a very small sheep that I haved given you."
+"It is a very small sheep that I have given you."

 He bent his head over the drawing:

-"Not nso small that - Look!
+"Not so small that - Look!
 He has gone to sleep ..."

 And that is how I made the acquaintance of the little prince.